 Place chicken thighs flat between two pieces of waxed paper or parchment.
 Lightly pound with a rolling pin or side of a meat mallet until they are evenly thick (about 1/2-inch).
 Season with salt and pepper; dredge in flour.

 Heat butter and oil in large skillet over medium-high heat.
 Add half of chicken to pan; cook, stirring occasionally, about 8 minutes, turning once, until no longer pink in center.
-Remove from pan to plate; add remaining oil to pan.
+Cook to internal temp of 165°F. Remove from pan to plate; add remaining oil to pan.
 Cook, stirring occasionally, remaining chicken; remove to plate.

 Add wine to pan; bring to a boil and scrape up the browned bits.
 Cook 1 minute; stir in broth.
 Bring to a boil; cook 3 to 4 minutes or until reduced to about 2 tablespoons.
 Meanwhile, juice one orange (so you have about 1/3 cup juice) and thinly slice the second one, cutting each slice in half.